cberner/redb/README.md

 * MVCC support for concurrent readers & writer, without blocking
 * Crash-safe by default
 * Savepoints and rollbacks

-## Roadmap
-The following features are planned before the 1.0 release
-* Stable file format

 ## Benchmarks
 redb is nearly as fast as lmdb, and faster than sled, on many benchmarks